-Mr. Blanton.
+Mr. BLANTON.
 Is this a propaganda for the Morgan bill or the Mondell bill?

 Mr. Wood of Indiana, This was a propaganda on the Mondell bill.
-To conto be paid for by you in small payments spread over several years.
+To continue:

 "Q. Does the Government give me this farm for nothing?-A. No. And you wouldn't want the Government to do it.
 The plan is to arrange for you to pay for your farm home in small payments over a long term of years, with interest charges at the rate of 4 per cent per annum.